-A semen analysis is a test that tells your doctor the number of sperm in your semen, whether they are normal, and how well they move.
+A semen analysis is a male fertility test that tells your doctor (usually a fertility specialist or reproductive endocrinologist) the number of sperm in your semen, whether they are normal, and how well they move.

 There are many reasons why couples have trouble achieving pregnancy.
-A semen analysis is one of the tests your doctor will use to evaluate your problem.
+A semen analysis is one of the tests your doctor will use to evaluate the male partner during a consultation at a fertility clinic.

-A low sperm count may be caused by certain medications or a medical problem such as a blocked duct, low testosterone level, or a condition in which sperm back up into the bladder.
+The cause of low sperm count may be due to certain medications or a medical problem such as a blocked duct, low testosterone level, or a condition in which sperm back up into the bladder.
 Fever can also reduce sperm count.

 Some men may have enough sperm, but their sperm may not swim well enough to reach the egg.
 Also, sperm that are not normal in shape may not be able to penetrate and fertilize the egg.